top of page

-You may have read about the horrors of driving in Bali but it really isn’t bad - promise!
-If you’re in tune with the following, all will be “super-good” (as our manager at Villa Sagitta likes to say)!
+You may have read about the horrors of driving in Bali but it really isn’t bad!
+If you’re in tune with the following, all will be “super-good” (as our manager at Villa Tau likes to say)!

 1. How to hire a car in the first place

-The international car companies like Avis and Hertz are represented on the island but the difference in price between hiring from them and the local car hire companies is huge (around Rp 1 000 000 per day versus Rp 170 000).
-The advantages of the big international companies is that you might be able to hire an automatic car (you’ll struggle to find them elsewhere) and you can pay for insurance cover.
-At the local companies, which are plentiful and easy to find, you will find only manual cars and, while you can buy insurance, it is difficult to work out what it covers.
-Most often, if you are in any kind of accident, it is accepted that you will pay for the damage (which costs significantly less than in most Western countries) and everyone is happy.
+The international car companies like Avis and Hertz are represented on the island but the difference in price between hiring from them and the local car hire companies is big (around Rp1 300 000 per day versus about Rp200 000 - Rp300 000 per day).
+The advantage of the big international companies is that you can more easily hire an automatic car (which is very useful in Bali traffic, or if you're used to a left-hand drive) and you can pay for insurance cover.
+At the local companies, which are plentiful and easy to find, you will not have a big choice of cars and it will be less easy, but not impossible, to find an automatic - which should cost about Rp350 000 a day.
+You might be able to buy insurance but it is difficult to work out what it covers.
+Most often, if you are in any kind of accident, it is accepted that you will pay for the damage (which costs significantly less than in most Western countries) and everyone will be happy.

 2. Driving with the correct licence

 There is lots of information on the Internet that says you should have an international driving license to hire a car but, in our twenty odd years of hiring cars there, we have never been asked for one.
 As long as you have a driver’s license from your own country available to show them, everyone is happy.
-The international car companies like Avis and Hertz might require one but certainly not the local ones.
+The international car companies like Avis and Hertz might require one but the local ones won't.

-The number one reason why driving in Bali is completely manageable – nothing happens fast on the island and that includes the speed of cars!
+The number one reason why driving in Bali is completely manageable is that nothing happens fast on the island, and that includes the speed of cars!
 This is partly due to traffic, and partly due to the innate Zen attitude with which people drive.
 The sooner you key into that, and emulate it, the sooner you’ll settle into the rhythm of driving in Bali.

 4. Drive on the left hand side of the road